-Any county defined by s.
-125.011(1), F.S., (Miami-Dade County) may impose a surtax on deeds and documents relating to realty of up to 45 cents for each \$100 or fractional part thereof, except for documents relating to single family residences.
+Miami-Dade County (the only county defined by s.
+125.011(1), F.S.) levies a surtax on deeds and documents relating to realty at the rate of 45 cents for each \$100 or fractional part thereof of consideration, except for documents relating to single family residences.